Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

-Anthony Davis could make a big impact for the Los Angeles Lakers at 10:00 PM on Wednesday versus the Golden State Warriors in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Anthony Davis included, take on the Golden State Warriors at 10:00 PM ET on Friday in the 2023 NBA Playoffs.

-In this piece we'll dive into Davis' stats and trends, helping you make good picks on prop bets.

 Anthony Davis Prop Bets vs. the Warriors